mb0/xelf-go/lit/README.md

 therefor we use an OptMut internally that has a null flag (similar to sql.NullX types but works for any mutable value).
 The Null type has only a value implementation.

-Other implementations are always mutable variants, because we would gain nothing from using value type and instead would increase code complexity.
+Other implementations are always mutable variants, because we would gain nothing from using a value type implictly addressed abd wrapped in an interface and instead would increase code complexity.

-Another special implementation is the `AnyPrx` that proxies to interface values values with resolved type alternatives.
+All proxy values can point to pointer and then represent null directly without using an OptMut.

-The generic `Map` implementation can explicitly used instead of dicts by users provided types to make working with dicts easier. `Dict` is a useful default because they preserve order which may be important for the internal conversion and resolution process.
+The generic `Map` implementation can explicitly used instead of dicts by users provided types to make working with dicts easier. `Dict` is a useful default because they preserve order which may be important for some internal conversions and program resolution.

+Another special implementation is the `AnyPrx` that proxies to interface values values with resolved type alternatives and manage a literal value to represent that interface value.

-The `MapPrx` uses a neat trick to provide mutable element values even though go map elements are not addressable.
+The `MapPrx` uses a neat trick to provide mutable element values even though go map elements are not addressable without using a pointer element type.